TJ-Solergibert/tj-solergibert.github.io/content/post/3d-parallelism/index.md

 For the training of these models, there are mainly two approaches:
 - **[FSDP](https://pytorch.org/docs/stable/fsdp.html#torch.distributed.fsdp.FullyShardedDataParallel)** (PyTorch) & **[DeepSpeed](https://github.com/microsoft/DeepSpeed)** (Microsoft).
 These strategies shard the model layers across several devices.
 In order to solve the problem of the pipeline bubble (we will expand on this in [Section 3](#pp)), each device acts as an independent data parallel group, which leads to an increase in communications.
 This is not a problem when conducting experiments on a single node since communications are very fast, but when using multiple nodes, the performance decreases significantly.
 How much it decreases depends on the networking of the cluster, but generally, it is not fast enough compared to the speed at which GPUs process the data.

   > 🚨 There are several scaling studies of these strategies.
-It is important to pay attention to the networking and hardware they report and compare it with that of your cluster (with this nccl test, for example) to predict the performance of this strategy.
+It is important to pay attention to the networking and hardware they report and compare it with that of your cluster (with [this nccl test](https://github.com/TJ-Solergibert/MN5-Distributed-PyTorch?tab=readme-ov-file#nccl-network-benchmark), for example) to predict the performance of this strategy.

-  These strategies are perfectly integrated into `accelerate` and work with all `transformers` models with minimal code modifications.
+  These strategies are perfectly integrated into Hugging Face🤗 `accelerate` and work with all `transformers` models with minimal code modifications.

 - **3D Parallelism** [[1]](https://arxiv.org/pdf/1909.08053), [[2]](https://arxiv.org/pdf/2104.04473), [[3]](https://arxiv.org/pdf/2205.05198).
 This strategy involves dividing not only the model layers but also the parameters of each layer among several devices.
 We will mainly discuss three types of parallelism: Tensor Parallelism, Pipeline Parallelism, and Data Parallelism.
 The most interesting ones will be Pipeline and Tensor Parallelism (abbreviated as model parallelism), which handle dividing not only the model layers but also the parameters among several devices.
 We will then replicate this configuration in the data parallel dimension to scale training.

     This strategy has proven to be the most performant solution, and the differences with FSDP/DeepSpeed increase as more devices are used.
 Its main drawback is that it requires significant code modifications and is overall more complex and difficult to familiarize oneself with compared to the previous strategy.

-In this article, we will delve into the most relevant details of 3D parallelism with [Nanotron⚡️](https://github.com/huggingface/nanotron), the 3D parallel trainer developed by HuggingFace.
+In this article, we will delve into the most relevant details of 3D parallelism with [Nanotron⚡️](https://github.com/huggingface/nanotron), a 3D parallel trainer developed by Hugging Face🤗.
 In a future post, I will delve into the other mentioned strategy.

 ## Setting up 3D parallelism